okvee/tscfg-docgen/README.rst

   a line in the output file which marks the end of the area where generated documentation will be injected.
 Defaults to ``<!-- tscfg-docgen-end -->``.

+topLevelNamespace
+  Determines top-level namespace (or prefix) of all configuration keys.
+When specified, each configuration key can be displayed without this top-level namespace prefix in the generated documentation to avoid repeating the prefix with every configuration key.
+This setting can only be used when **all** configuration keys belong to the same top-level namespace.

 ignoredPrefixes
   In order to exclude some of the configuration keys from generated documentation, you can specify one or more prefixes here.
 All keys matching one of the prefixes